-Hired in May 2006, Brian Hernandez is in his seventh year as associate athletics communications director at UTSA.
-Hernandez is the primary communications contact for the Roadrunners' football (players), men's and women's cross country and men's and women's track & field programs in addition to serving as the editor and new media liaison for the school's official athletics website, goUTSA.com.
+Hired in May 2006, Brian Hernandez is in his eighth year as associate athletics communications director at UTSA.
+Hernandez is the primary communications contact for the Roadrunners' football (student-athletes), men's and women's cross country, tennis and men's and women's track & field programs in addition to serving as the editor for the school's official athletics website, goUTSA.com.

-He has more than a decade of athletics communications experience, with stops at the University of Texas at Austin (2000-03), California State University at Fresno (2000) and Kansas State University (1998-99).
+He has 16 years of athletics communications experience, with stops at the University of Texas at Austin (2000-03), California State University at Fresno (2000) and Kansas State University (1998-99).
 Prior to his arrival at UTSA, Hernandez spent three years managing a private business in Kansas City, Mo.

 Hernandez began his tenure at UT-Austin in June 2000 as a media relations assistant.
 In that role, he was the primary contact for the Longhorns' men's track & field team and secondary contact for UT's nationally-ranked football program.
 He also served as the assistant media director for the 74th Annual Clyde Littlefield Texas Relays.
 A year later, he was promoted to assistant media relations director and was instrumental in the department's August 2001 launch of MackBrown-TexasFootball.com.